 - Reduce “mommy brain” and other cognitive disruption

-3 Sleep Tips for Tired Parents to Improve Sleep
+3 Tips for Tired Parents to Improve Sleep

 - Create a sleep routine that works for you.
 Life’s different with kids.
 Creating a sleep routine is one of those things we have to do as parents to keep our sanity.
-It’s right up there with scheduling time for sex, a little less exciting but absolutely necessary.
-As a working mom, you’ve got a lot going on which means your mind and body need time to unwind before drifting into sweet slumber.
+It’s right up there with scheduling time for romance, a little less exciting but sometimes necessary.
+As a working parent, you’ve got a lot going on, which means your mind and body need time to unwind before drifting into sweet slumber.
 Start by determining how you like to relax and recreate this experience before bedtime.
 You’ll look forward to resting and will eventually head to bed earlier.
 Test out a few sleep routines until you find one that works for you.
 If sleep routines aren’t inducing restful sleep, it’s time to seek help per step #3.
-Some tried and true sleep inducing habits include the following:
+Some tried-and-true sleep inducing habits include the following:

 - Breathing in 100% pure lavender oil and putting it on pressure points

 - Listening to ocean sounds (my favorite app: Relax Melodies)